qjcina/LINQpp/README.md

 // any checks for single occurence in container linq::from(array)->any("element");
 linq::from(array)->any([](const auto& element){ return element.size() > 2; });
-// all checks if all elements match predicate or literal linq::from(array)->all("element");
+// all checks if all elements match predicate or value linq::from(array)->all("element");
 linq::from(array)->all([](const auto& element){ return element.size() > 2; });
 ```